 Car Scheme Plus provides transport to essential services for wheelchair users who have difficulty in using public transport.
 Vehicles have been adapted to accommodate large electric wheelchairs or a small mobility scooter plus up to four passengers.

 These are schemes using wheelchair accessible minibuses which are available for group hire by local community-based groups.

-Dial-a-Bus services provide 'door-to-door' transport to members of the Dial-a-Bus scheme operating in that area.
-They aim to provide a reliable personal service to members, using fully accessible minibuses with trained drivers giving 'door-to-door' support at both the beginning and the end of your journey.
+Dial-a-Bus/Easylink services in some areas of the County provide door to door transport to for people who may struggle using the existing bus and tram services.
+They aim to provide a reliable personal service to members, using fully accessible vehicles with trained drivers giving door to door support at both the beginning and the end of your journey.